 OVERVIEW

-SKYLANDING in the Garden of the Phoenix in Jackson Park, Chicago, is the first permanent work of art by Yoko Ono in the Americas, and a marker of her place as an artist of profound international influence and her lifelong mission for world peace.
+SKYLANDING is the first permanent commissioned work of art by Yoko Ono in the Americas, and a marker of her place as an artist of profound international influence and her lifelong mission for world peace.

-As you walk through the petals, there is a tension between imperfect form and diversity of form, and the layout heightens the experience and balance of the piece.
+As you walk through the twelve 12-foot steel petals, you are invited to look within oneself to realize that peace begins within each of us.
+There is a tension in the design between imperfect and diversity of form, and the layout heightens the experience.
 The two landforms placed at the north and south flow through the lotus and take the shape of yin-yang, or two primal opposing but complimentary forces found in all things in the universe.

 YOKO ONO

 Ono is widely regarded as a pioneer of early conceptual, film, and performance art and for her involvement in the Fluxus movement.
-She collaborated on art and musical projects with her husband John Lennon until his death in 1980.
-In recent years, Ono has focused on environmental protection and human rights.
+She collaborated on art, music, and activism with her husband John Lennon until his death in 1980.
+In recent years, Ono work has continued to be honored with numerous exhibitions at some of the world’s most prestigious venues, including The Museum of Modern Art, New York (2015) and Tate Modern, London (2024).

 PROJECT EVOLUTION

-In 2013, shortly after her 80th birthday, Yoko Ono visited the Garden of the Phoenix and the site of the Phoenix Pavilion that was tragically destroyed by arson in 1946.
+In 2013, shortly after her 80th birthday, Yoko Ono visited the Garden of the Phoenix on the Wooded Island in Jackson Park.

 PHASE I (2013-2016)

-In January 2015, after multiple visits to the Garden of the Phoenix, Ono awoke to a vision of a lotus—representing rebirth, hope and spiritual awakening—rising from the ashes of the Phoenix Pavilion destroyed by arson in 1946.
+In January 2015, after multiple visits to the site, Ono awoke to a vision of a lotus—representing rebirth, hope and spiritual awakening—rising from the ashes of the lost Phoenix Pavilion.

 As a first step to realizing her vision, Ono decided to, in her words, “bring the sky down and cool the land and make it well again.
 Once healed, SKYLANDING can emerge and mark our new beginning."